ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-v1.rst

 The *3DR Radio* is the easiest way to setup a telemetry connection between your autopilot and a ground station.

-There are two versions of the 3DR Radio (version 2 is more recent).
+There are two versions of the 3DR Radio (version 2 is more recent, see link above).
 The radios have slightly different form factors and connections (v2 comes with a built-in FTDI cable) but otherwise their behaviour is very similar.